Anteris-Dev/faker-map/.github/README.md

 // A custom guess that allows as low as 50.5% similarity and 3 characters to be changed FakerMap::guess('female name', 50.5, 3)->fake();

+// A guess that passes some parameters
+// Returns: A number between 1 and 40
+FakerMap::closest('number between')->fake(1, 40);

 // A guess that definitely won't have a match so it defaults to "Yikes!"
 FakerMap::closest('some unknown value')->default('Yikes!')->fake();